-- 1. Add the Janelia Fluor dye to the protein solution, incubate at room temperature in the dark for 60 minutes with gentle agitation. - 2.
+- 1. Add the calculated volume of Janelia Fluor dye to the protein solution, incubate at room temperature in the dark for 60 minutes with gentle agitation. - 2.
 Add quenching buffer and incubate in the dark for 10 minutes at room temperature with gentle agitation.